joseph-flinn/scalable-dev-processes-example/README.md

 - pipenv
 - docker

-The Python dependencies are set up for Nix-OS in `shell.nix`
+The Python dependencies are set up for Nix-OS in `flake.nix`

 ## Development